 5. Cyber Insurance Can Offer You Effective Risk Management

 Many large organizations have entire departments dedicated to risk management.
 However, for most small businesses, tight finances don’t allow this.
 This is where a good cyber insurance policy fills in.
-Cyber insurance perform functions closely related to a devoted risk management team.
+Cyber insurance performs functions closely related to a devoted risk management team.

 There are several ways an insurance policy can bridge that gap.
 An insurance company might work with a small company to ensure a firewall is put in place to safeguard your network and make sure you have social media policies in place to mitigate risk.